 What Does Fear Have to Do With Excuses?

-We all have things that we say to ourselves that excuse us from taking that next step.
+We all have things that we say to ourselves that excuse us from getting what we truly want for our lives and excuses us from taking that next step.
 We rationalize that we’re too busy, too tired, our partner isn’t supportive, we don’t have enough money, etc.